 Supportive housing needs vary for persons with special needs including: Elderly persons, especially the frail elderly, may require long-term supportive housing that includes an assisted living or nursing care component.
 Some persons with disabilities, especially those with physical or developmental disabilities, are able to live either independently or with family members however, some may benefit from a group living environment where some level of assistance and supervision is afforded.
-Persons with AIDS may require long-term supportive housing as their health conditions deteriorate and impact their ability to work.
+Persons with HIV are often able to live independently due to advances in medical treatment however, persons living with AIDS may require long-term supportive housing as their health conditions deteriorate and impact their ability to work.
 Persons with drug and alcohol abuse may require supportive housing on a short-term basis while they are undergoing rehabilitation.